liberland/laws/drafting/drafts/administrative_process.md

 ### Article 2: Mandatory Steps in an Administrative Process
 #### § 1: Progression of Actions
-The Administrative Process comprises a sequence of orderly actions, beginning with the submission of an application or request.
+The General Administrative Process comprises a sequence of orderly actions, beginning with the submission of an application or request.
 This is followed by a review and evaluation by the competent authority, leading to the issuance of a decision.

+#### § 2: Forms of the Administrative Process
+1. The General Administrative Process shall serve as the standard form of the Administrative Process.
+2. In particular cases where the unique nature of a process before a specific administrative organ necessitates a different approach, such variations shall be outlined by this Law or by another dedicated law pertaining to that process.
+Where such a law does not provide guidance, the provisions of this Law and of the General Administrative Process outlined therein shall apply.
+2. Notwithstanding any special provisions, the principles governing the Administrative Process as defined in this Law shall remain in effect.

-#### § 2: Appeal Mechanism
+#### § 3: Appeal Mechanism
 In all instances, the Administrative Process shall provide a mechanism for appeal, ensuring that decisions can be reviewed and, if necessary, revised.

 ### Article 3: Scope and Applicability of this Law

-#### § 1: General Applicability
-This Law shall govern the actions of all bodies of the Executive without exception.
-Additionally, it shall extend to the actions of other public bodies within the Free Republic of Liberland, where applicable.
+1. This Law shall govern the actions of all bodies of the Executive without exception.
+Additionally, it shall extend to the actions of other public bodies within Liberland, where application is reasonably possible.

-#### § 2: Special Provisions
-1. In instances where the unique nature of a process before a specific administrative organ necessitates a different approach, such variations shall be outlined by a dedicated law pertaining to that process.
-Where such a law does not provide guidance, the provisions of this Law shall apply.
-2. Notwithstanding any special provisions, the principles governing the Administrative Process as defined in this Law shall remain in effect.
+3. The principles outlined in this law shall apply to all public bodies without exception.

+## Section 2: General Administrative Process